ssimonoff/TriOS/ReadMe.txt

 functions.

 See the list of functions at the top of TriOS.cpp.
-Search for function call documentationw in the same file using the function name followed by a : char.
+Search for function call documentation in the same file using the function name followed by a : char.

 The TriOS.c source is a C-only version of TriOS.cpp, because the TriOS API does not heavily depend on C++ and TriOS.c is convenient for embedded Linux